NSLS-II/scientific-python-cookiecutter/docs/source/writing-docs.rst

 In this section you will:

-* Generate HTML documentation from the basic documentation source provided by the cookiecutter template.
+* Generate HTML documentation using Sphinx, starting from a working example provided by the cookiecutter template.
 * Edit ``usage.rst`` to add API documentation and narrative documentation.
 * Learn how to incorporate code examples, IPython examples, and matplotlib plots.